 You can find the schedules, rates, and where to buy the tickets for Santa Teresa’s Ferry online here: Visit Costa Rica

 Depending on the time of the year the schedules vary, however it is always advisable to plan your time based on the ferry hours.

 The ride on the ferry is very nice, and it takes around 45 minutes.

 After getting off the ferry, you have to follow the road down to Cobano and then head to the crossroads at Playa Carmen, to the right you will reach Santa Teresa, to the left is Mal País.

 The total time could be around 4 hours.

-If you decide to rent a car for your vacations in Santa Teresa we do advise renting a 4×4.
+If you decide to rent a car in Costa Rica for your vacation in Santa Teresa, we do advise renting a 4×4.

-You can rent a car and have it waiting for you at the SJO or Liberia Internationals Airports.
+You can also rent a car and have it waiting for you at the SJO or Liberia International Airport.

 Two direct buses depart from San Jose and Santa Teresa every day, one at 6 am and one at 2 pm.
 Transportes Cobano runs the service, the price per person is approximately $12.00.